Five year old Danielle has done another day in the 100 EZ lessons book. She wanted to do more. I said No. Ü

 Science.
 She will be letting go of the Apologia science -- which she still struggling with and start doing the LFBC 7th grade science.
 Biological Science...
 This course covers The Plant Kingdom, The Animal Kingdom, and The Human Kingdom.
 Revised for the 2007/2008 school year, the course now includes more detailed material on each kingdom, and has many new pictures to supplement the lessons.
 Special projects are required in several of the weeks, reinforcing concepts taught.

-cover sentence structure, kinds of sentences, punctuation and capitalization rules, recognizing and diagramming all eight parts of speech, contractions, antonyms, homonyms, using troublesome words correctly, and writing compositions are all covered throughout the course of the year.
+For English she will cover sentence structure, kinds of sentences, punctuation and capitalization rules, recognizing and diagramming all eight parts of speech, contractions, antonyms, homonyms, using troublesome words correctly, and writing compositions are all covered throughout the course of the year.
 Spelling 7 contains 36 weeks of spelling lists with activities and glossary.
 So -- we are going to be dumping Spelling Power and her Primary Language Lessons.

 Instead of History she will do 7th grade Geography.
 This course is a study of the World and its physical features including mountains, rivers, boundaries of countries, cities, and the effect of location on climate, resources, population and products.
 A variety of illustrations and maps are used to help the student to understand the continents and nations of the world.
 I notice that this lines up with what the 7th graders in Knoxville are doing.